Funeral Directors Category: West Midlands

 Together, they set about making the idea a reality.
 In November 2014 ‘A Natural Undertaking’ was launched, with the help of a small start-up loan and huge amounts of research and preparation.
 From the beginning, it was important to get the look and feel right, and the Natural Undertaking website beautifully reflects the ethos and difference of the business.
 Fresh, simple and beautiful, it is light years away from the traditional doom and gloom horse drawn carriages and faux sympathy of a myriad of other funeral director websites.
 For anyone going online to try and find some information about what they need to do to organise a funeral, landing on the homepage here would surely elicit a sigh of relief.
 There’s plenty of information, but it’s not overwhelming, and it’s written in a natural, straightforward way.

-On the day that we visited them, a detailed funeral had been arranged and we were able to accompany them from the early morning briefing around Fran’s kitchen table all the way through the day until the grave was filled in by family members.
+On one of the days that we visited them, a detailed funeral had been arranged and we were able to accompany them from the early morning briefing around Fran’s kitchen table all the way through the day until the grave was filled in by family members.
 The farewell had been planned by the woman who had died when she met with Fran some months previously, and every tiny detail had been taken care of.
 Baskets of feathers, glitter glue, stickers, pens and tissue paper for decorating the coffin sat waiting to be packed into the car, different coloured luggage labels were tied around sparklers, with printed instructions attached so that guests knew what to do with them, candles in storm lanterns had been prepared for assistants to take along the guard of honour to light the sparklers with – hours of preparation and care had gone into this one day, along with detailed consideration of timings and risk assessments.

-The day went without a hitch, from the gentle transfer from the fridge in the mortuary Carrie and Fran use, to the children running ahead of the coffin at the natural burial ground, spreading bubbles in the sunshine, accompanied by chanting and drumming.
+The day went without a hitch, from the gentle transfer from the fridge in the mortuary, to the children running ahead of the coffin at the natural burial ground, spreading bubbles in the sunshine, accompanied by chanting and drumming.
 Gently, quietly supported by Fran, with Carrie and other assistants in the background, the family and friends had created exactly the event that this woman had wanted and they honoured her memory in an unforgettable day.
 The unobtrusive, supportive presence among them of two women determined to help them make the day a meaningful and memorable event was probably not even noticed by most people there, which is exactly as it should be.

 You’ll notice it because of the stylish exterior with the signature Natural Undertaking branding, but your eye might also be caught by the pair of shiny white cars on the forecourt, the versatile original Chrysler Grand Voyager and it’s eco-friendly alternative – the only existing white electric Nissan Leaf hearse, complete with a unique oak deck for the coffin.
 The Grand Voyager can be used to carry families who want to follow the Leaf in a Natural Undertaking cortege, or if preferred can still be used to carry the coffin, but many families love the zero-emissions little Leaf with its huge picture window.

 The premises at Vicarage Road are completely unlike a traditional funeral home -it’s all white paint and wooden flooring throughout the public area and the sunlit reception space is furnished with comfortable seating, bright cushions and a low coffee table.
-Big canvases are propped up on a shelf above the sofa showing beautiful photos from different funerals, and a door opens onto a corridor past double doors with frosted glass panels (this is the mortuary, fully equipped with everything needed to look after those in Carrie and Fran’s care).
+Big canvases are propped up on a shelf above the sofa showing beautiful photos from different funerals, and a door opens onto a corridor past double doors with frosted glass panels (this is the mortuary, fully equipped with everything needed to look after those in their care).

 At the end of the corridor, past the little kitchen and loo is the room where you can spend time with the person who has died, a simple space with natural daylight spilling through the partially frosted window, and state of the art lighting that can be used in the evenings and winter months.